Asiana Treks and Tours

 Porter, Luggage, and Extra Luggage Storage:

-We cover the cost of porters for your Luggage, but the maximum weight limit is 12 kg per person.
-Each porter carries Luggage for two trekkers; please share a duffle bag with another.
+We cover the cost of porters for your Luggage, but the maximum weight per person is 12 kg.
+Each porter carries Luggage for two trekkers; please share a duffel bag with another.
 Our porters will carry up to 25 kg each.
-If you need a porter for yourself, we can arrange that.
+If you need a porter, we can arrange one.
 We also recommend carrying a small backpack for your valuables and important documents.
 You can leave extra Luggage at our office for free and at a hotel in Pokhara, Namche, etc.

 Accommodation: